jase252002/tf-training-demo1/README.md

     8. IAM Policy
     9. Deploy and configure a Prometheus server in the private subnet
     10. Deploy and configure a NGINX server with reverse proxy rule to access the Prometheus server in the public subnet
-3. Azure components
-    1. Create a resource group
-    2. Create a storage account
-    3. Setup blob storage
-    4. crete a container for holding the state file
-4. Utilise the Azure container for Terraform remote state
+3. Utilise the S3 bucket for Terraform remote state

 ### Known issues
 None